-Excerpt/Capsule: Learn how to trigger sound and movie actions in PowerPoint 2007.
+Excerpt/Capsule: Learn how to add trigger animations for sound and movie actions in PowerPoint 2010.

 We assume that you have already added some actions to play, pause, or stop your media -- depending upon the type of media you are using, explore the following tutorials to learn how you can add actions to them:

-Procedures explained in this tutorial are for a movie clip, but these techniques work the same way for sound clips as well:
+The procedure explained in this tutorial is for a video clip, but these techniques work the same way for audio clips:

-- Go to the slide that contains a sound or movie clip, and has Sound Actions or Video Actions added to the clip.
-Now go ahead and insert three shapes which will work as navigation buttons -- for our tutorial example, we inserted three rectangle shapes and typed Play, Pause/Resume, and Stop respectively within them, as shown in Figure 1.
+- Go to the slide that contains an audio or a video clip with some Audio Actions or Video Actions added.
+Now, insert three shapes which will work as navigation buttons -- for our tutorial example, we inserted three rectangle shapes that had text reading Play, Pause/Resume, and Stop within them, as shown in Figure 1.

-Also note the movie clip on the slide.
+Also note the video clip on the slide.

-Figure 1: Slide with a movie clip and shapes used as navigation buttons
+Figure 1: Slide with a video clip and shapes used as navigation buttons

 Tip: You can also use Action Buttons instead of regular shapes.

-- Within the Custom Animation task pane, right-click any of the Movie Actions (or Sound Actions).
+- Within the Animation Pane, right-click any of the Video Actions (or Sound Actions) -- we chose a Pause action.
 From the resultant menu, chose the Timing option, as shown in Figure 2.

 Figure 2: Timing option for the selected action

-Figure 3: Triggers button within the Timing tab of the Play Movie dialog box
+Figure 3: Triggers button within the Timing tab of the Pause Video dialog box

-- Within the options that come up, select the Start effect on click of radio button (highlighted in red in Figure 4).
-Thereafter, click the down-arrow (highlighted in blue in Figure 4) to bring up a list containing names of objects on the same slide (see Figure 4).
+- Within the options that come up, select the Start effect on click of radio button (highlighted in red within Figure 4).
+Thereafter, click the downward pointing arrow (highlighted in blue within Figure 4) to bring up a list containing names of objects on the same slide (see Figure 4).

 Figure 4: List of slide objects displayed for the Start effect on click of option

 Within this list, you will find the name of the object through which you want to trigger the selected Action.
-In this case, we have chosen the shape with Play written on it.
+In this case, we have chosen the shape with Pause / Resume written on it.

-Tip: The word Play written in this case is merely the text contained within your shape.
+Tip: The words Pause / Resume written in this case are merely the text contained within your shape.
 Similarly, any text you type in the shape will show up in the Start effect on click of: drop-down list.

 Click the OK button to apply the effect and get back to the slide.

-- Now play your slide in slide show mode, and click the Play button -- you will find that this now causes the movie clip to play.
+- Now view your slide in Slide Show view, and play the video clip.
+While the clip is playing, click the Pause / Resume button -- you will find that this now causes the video clip to pause.

-- You can similarly add a Pause action to the next shape (the shape that contains the Pause / Resume text, shown in Figure 1).
+- You can similarly add a Play action to the previous shape (the shape that contains the Play text, shown in Figure 1, above).
 When done, play your slide -- you will find that:

-- Clicking the Play button plays your movie clip.
+- Clicking the Play button plays your video clip.

-- Clicking the Pause / Resume button pauses your movie clip.
+- Clicking the Pause / Resume button pauses your video clip.

-- Clicking the Pause / Resume button again resumes your movie clip from the point where you paused it.
+- Clicking the Pause / Resume button again resumes your video clip from the point where you paused it.

 - Clicking the Stop button does nothing as of now, since you still need to add it as a trigger for the Stop Action -- we do that next.